destel/rill/README.md

 ## Quick Start

-Rill transforms concurrent operations into clean, readable pipelines.
+Let's look at a common task: fetch users from an API, activate them, and save the changes back.
-Here's a practical example that fetches users from an API, activates them, and saves the changes back - all with explicit control over concurrency at each step.
+The example shows how to control concurrency at each step while keeping the code clean and manageable.

 [Try it](https://pkg.go.dev/github.com/destel/rill#example-package)
 ```go